ramonpaolo/action-upload-s3/README.md

 **Optional** Need to be ziped before send to S3.
 Default: `true`

+When file or folder is ziped, automatically the key saved in S3, will have `.zip` how the extension.

 ### `name_to_save_on_s3`

 **Required** The name of file or folder to save in S3.